 Hello, Donald Trump.
 He was already a "name brand" to TV, and so the Media couldn't ignore him.
 He's a billionaire, and so the donors couldn't control him.
 He's a smart deal maker with a long history of persuading people to do things.

 Right candidate, right time.
 Four decades of rapine has led to this point.
 The outcome was, you might say, inevitable.

 And so the shrieking madness that we see from the elite and their hangers on in the Media, government, and Universities.
 The man was supposed to implode because of his many "gaffes" and yet keeps strengthening in the polls.
 And the dirty secret that nobody is talking about is that Trump attracts a lot of support from Democratic middle class voters - especially men who think that Hillary is a crook (the Clinton Foundation has scored a billion dollars of donations in political pay-to-play deals) and a liar.

 Of course, the Media won't talk about that because the narrative is that Trump must be defeated in the GOP primary or Hillary walks to victory.

 Odd that you haven't seen any polls to back that up.
 I wonder why.

 Tit For Tat is essentially a reputational game - get a bad reputation by screwing your opponent and you pay the price.
 The mathematics is unmistakeable on that.

 The Middle Class finally has an option to play against their opponent.
 An opponent who has a deservedly poor reputation.

-No wonder Trump's supporter seem rock solid.
-The mathematics is unmistakeable.
+No wonder Trump's support seems rock solid.
+The mathematics is unshakeable.